 - It is used to clean out the GI (gastrointestinal) tract.

-- If your child has any of these health problems: Bowel block, electrolyte problems (like sodium, potassium, phosphate), enlarged colon, hole in the GI (gastrointestinal) tract, or slow-moving GI (gastrointestinal) tract.
+- If you have any of these health problems: Bowel block, enlarged colon, hole in the GI (gastrointestinal) tract, or slow-moving GI (gastrointestinal) tract.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.